Endurance Coach – Stephanie Holbrook

 Getting scholarships for college is great; some of them have a catch.
 I received a college ROTC scholarship to attend New Mexico Military Institute.
 One of the ROTC requirements was to pass the Army Combat Physical Test.
 The tests include sit-ups, push-ups, and a two-mile run.

 The sit-ups and push-ups were easy for me; the run was torture.
 Oh, if I knew then what I know now about running, life would have been so much easier for me.
 Back then, I needed a running coach to learn about running form, running technique, and endurance.
-Alas, nothing like life experiences to being the best teacher.
+Alas, there is nothing like life experiences to being the best teacher.

 During my time in ARMY ROTC and as a Commissioned Officer, I dreaded the run on the PT test.
 When I found out I was pregnant with my first son, I left the Army National Guard and focused on being a mom.
 Not at all sad that I wouldn’t have to do another PT Test again.